United States Department of Homeland Security: Excess, waste, and ineffectiveness

 The department has been dogged by persistent criticism over excessive bureaucracy, waste, ineffectiveness and lack of transparency.
 Congress estimates that the department has wasted roughly $15 billion in failed contracts (As of September 2008).
 In 2003, the department came under fire after the media revealed that Laura Callahan, Deputy Chief Information Officer at DHS with responsibilities for sensitive national security databases, had obtained her bachelor, masters, and doctorate computer science degrees through Hamilton University, a diploma mill in a small town in Wyoming.
 The department was blamed for up to $2 billion of waste and fraud after audits by the Government Accountability Office revealed widespread misuse of government credit cards by DHS employees, with purchases including beer brewing kits, $70,000 of plastic dog booties that were later deemed unusable, boats purchased at double the retail price (many of which later could not be found), and iPods ostensibly for use in "data storage".
 A 2015 inspection of IT infrastructure found that the department was running over a hundred computer systems whose owners were unknown, including Secret and Top Secret databases, many with out-of-date security or weak passwords.
 Basic security reviews were absent, and the department had apparently made deliberate attempts to delay publication of information about the flaws.
+The $53 billion construction budget allocated to CBP alone is equal to the 2024 defense expenditures of 10 European countries.

+The mission creep and breadth of the mandate given to DHS has also been criticized, with Politico describing it as "amalgamation of organizational cultures" that has "struggled ever since to coalesce into one organization with a shared mission and culture".
+It noted Border Patrol's lobbying to keep its traditional green uniforms instead of adopting the blue DHS uniform and infighting between agencies as an example of its organizational incoherence.
+In 2005, The Washington Post argued that:

+"To some extent, the department was set up to fail.
+It was assigned the awesome responsibility of defending the homeland without the investigative, intelligence and military powers of the FBI, CIA and the Pentagon; it was also repeatedly undermined by the White House that initially opposed its creation."

+Critics have argued DHS's "original mission of combating and responding to terrorism seems all-but forgotten in the public eye", and instead has morphed into a presidential "Praetorian Guard" under the first and second Trump administrations.
+By 2026, DHS accounts for roughly half of all federal law enforcement personnel, and with the passage of the One Big Beautiful Bill Act, ICE, CBP, and DHS may constitute 55% to 60% of all federal law enforcement personnel.